 The Talent and Innovation Initiative was passed by the Nebraska Legislature and signed into law in 2011.
 The Act included the Nebraska Business Innovation Act (BIA), which is designed to promote successful entrepreneurial firms by providing access to capital in early stages of product development.
 The BIA provides such support through five primary programs: 1) the Pre-Seed Prototype grant program; 2) matching state support for the federal Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) grants; 3) the Academic Research and Development grant program; 4) the Seed/Commercialization program; and the 5) Microenterprise Loan and Technical Assistance Program.
 This study by the University of Nebraska-Lincoln Bureau of Business Research provides an economic impact assessment of Nebraska businesses that have been supported by the first four BIA programs (the Microenterprise Loan and Technical Assistance Program is excluded from this analysis).
-This report builds on previous reports completed in 2014, 2016, and 2018.
+This report builds on previous reports completed in 2014, 2016, 2018, and 2020.

 The current analysis finds that Nebraska businesses have attracted considerable investment in relation to support received from BIA programs.
-Businesses that provided data for the study reported receiving \$30.4 million in funding through BIA programs from the programs' inception in July 2012 to June 2020.
-Firms reported raising \$174.7 million in capital after receiving BIA support.
-This equals \$5.75 in capital for every \$1 of state funding, all of which has been raised after the required initial match (\$89.6 million).
+Businesses that provided data for the study reported receiving \$39.4 million in funding through BIA programs from the programs' inception in July 2012 to June 2022.
+Firms reported raising \$420.6 million in capital after receiving BIA support.
+This equals \$10.68 in capital for every \$1 of state funding, all of which has been raised after the required initial match (\$119.7 million).
 These investments take the form of equity, loans, grants, and other sources of capital, and help businesses throughout the product development process.
 Successful businesses will ultimately be funded through revenue from sales, and some Nebraska businesses have already advanced to the revenue-earning stage.
-In fact, the study found that participating businesses have already earned \$296.9 million in revenue, which is equivalent to \$9.77 in revenue for every \$1 of state support.
-These ratios are larger than reported in the 2018 report and represent the ability of Nebraska businesses to leverage BIA funding and generate revenue.
+In fact, the study found that participating businesses have already earned \$481.7 million in revenue, which is equivalent to \$12.23 in revenue for every \$1 of state support.
+These ratios are considerably larger than reported in earlier studies and represent the ability of Nebraska businesses to leverage BIA funding and generate revenue.

 The businesses participating in Nebraska BIA programs have several direct economic impacts on Nebraska.
-In particular, these businesses have added 1,108 new jobs in the state with annual wages of \$74.3 million since initial participation in BIA programs.
+In particular, these businesses have added 1,603 new jobs in the state with annual wages of \$104.7 million since initial participation in BIA programs.
 These businesses also had a significant total economic impact and tax revenue impact.
-Businesses supported by the BIA have hired 78 individuals from out of state suggesting a potential for supported firms to attract talent from outside the state.
-BIA supported firms also reported the presence of robust internship programs, with a sizable proportion of interns ultimately being hired at the firm.

 When considering the multiplier impact of Nebraska businesses, the numbers are even more significant.
-The total annual economic impact was \$517.1 million.
-The economic impact in terms of value-added is \$270.2 million.
-The annual economic impact in terms of employee compensation is \$139.9 million spread over 2,343 jobs.
-The state and local tax impact is estimated to have reached \$11.7 million annually; this figure will grow as businesses advance further through the development and commercialization process.
+The total annual economic impact was \$752.3 million.
+The economic impact in terms of value-added is \$392.2 million.
+The annual economic impact in terms of employee compensation is \$193.9 million spread over 3,314 jobs.
+The state and local tax impact is estimated to have reached \$16.3 million annually; this figure will grow as businesses advance further through the development and commercialization process.
 Again, the report breaks these impacts down further by industry.
 In sum, the analysis provides additional evidence that Nebraska businesses are successfully leveraging BIA funding to generate revenue and to attract follow-on capital.
 The multiplier effects demonstrate that the businesses receiving BIA support are driving significant economic and employment activity in the State of Nebraska.